ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

--   The set of unique identifiers in the form of URLs that indicate that a researcher or their organization has acknowledged the specific terms and conditions indicated by the URL.
+-   The set of unique identifiers in the form of URLs that indicate that a researcher or their organization has acknowledged the specific terms and policies indicated by the URL.

 -   The URLs SHOULD resolve to a human readable web page that describes the terms and policies.
 The description MUST be readable within the environment